icampus-wildau/ros-i2c/README.md

 # ROS I²C

-ROS 2 Package for low level hardware communication via I²C.
+**A ROS 2 package for low level hardware communication via I²C.**

-The started node act as I²C masters in the system.
+This package provides a ROS 2 node that allows for communication with I²C devices connected to the host system.
+Data can be simply transmitted to I²C peripherals, such as sensors or actuators, by publishing ROS 2 messages to the I²C node.

 # Getting Started from Scratch
 Provide a quick start for someone (completely) new to this project.
 This may include aquiring a copy of the software/product, installation and how to run it.
 Also point users to documentation on more advanced topics.